harelba/q/README.markdown

 q allows the following:

 * Performing SQL-like statements directly on tabular text data, auto-caching the data in order to accelerate additional querying on the same file.
-The following table shows the impact of caching:
 * Performing SQL statements directly on multi-file sqlite3 databases, without having to merge them or load them into memory

-The following tables shows the impact of using caching:
+The following table shows the impact of using caching:

 |    Rows   | Columns | File Size | Query time without caching | Query time with caching | Speed Improvement |
 |:---------:|:-------:|:---------:|:--------------------------:|:-----------------------:|:-----------------:|